WeTransfer/ghost_adapter/doc/configuration.md

 - [Via Rails Configuration Files](./config/rails_configuration_files.md)
 - [Via GhostAdapter.setup Method](./config/setup_method.md)

+## Templating

+You can use ERB templates to get dynamic values for your configuration.
+Read more here: [Templating](./config/templating.md)

 ## Nice to Know

 - For boolean args (that do not require a value in the command line), set them as `true`/`false` and they will be either included or excluded accordingly.